MarkCBell/curver/docs/source/development.rst

     > pip install --editable . --user

-The packages required for development, including building this documentation, can be installed using the included ``requirements.txt`` file:
+The packages required for development, including building this documentation, can be installed using the included ``requirements-dev.txt`` file:

 .. code-block:: shell

-    > pip install -r requirements.txt
+    > pip install -r requirements-dev.txt

 Curver includes unittests to aid with development.
 These can be run using `tox <https://tox.readthedocs.io/>`_: